 The thing that I might love the most about this recipe is the sauce.
 It went through a few rounds of testing before I heard Nathan say, “Oh!
 Wow.
 That is really good.”
 And then I knew it was ready for you.

 - Water: I like starting this sauce with water because every other ingredients is packed with flavor.
 This adds liquid without flavor.

 - Teriyaki Sauce: This slightly sweet sauce is the perfect addition.
 I recommend finding a brand that you really like and sticking with it.
-This is the brand we prefer.

 - Low Sodium Soy Sauce: You will definitely want to use low sodium soy sauce or the overall sauce will be too salty.
 If you don’t have low sodium, cut the amount down to 2 tablespoons, and add an extra tablespoon of water.

 - Hoisin Sauce: This sauce is thick and often used as a glaze for meat or a dipping sauce.
 It is both sweet and salty.
 Here, we are adding it because it’s another layer of flavor to the sauce.

 - Garlic: The flavor that the garlic cloves bring to this recipe is just perfect.

 - Ginger: I love using fresh ginger in stir fry recipes.
 Please see my tips and tricks below.

 - Brown Sugar: We are adding a dash of brown sugar to this recipe to help balance the saltiness of the sauces we are using.

 - Chili Paste: We are obsessed with this chili paste and use it in a lot of recipes.
 If you like your dishes spicy, you will want to add another teaspoon or two than we call for.